JuliaAstro/LombScargle.jl/docs/index.rst

 especially for the fast method.
 Once you plan a periodogram, you can pass the ``LombScargle.PeriodogramPlan`` to :func:`lombscargle` as the only argument.

-Pre-planning the periodogram is also useful if you want to calculate the false-alarm probability via bootstrapping with :func:`LombScargle.bootstrap` function, because you ensure that you will use the same options you used to compute the periodogram, besides saving time and memory.
+The ``LombScargle.PeriodogramPlan`` bears the time vector, but the quantities that are pre-computed in planning stage do not actually depend on it.
+This is particularly useful for calculating the false-alarm probability via bootstrapping with :func:`LombScargle.bootstrap` function: the vector time is randomly shuffled, but pre-computed quantities will remain the same, saving both time and memory in each iteration.
+In addition, you ensure that you will use the same options you used to compute the periodogram.

 Normalization
 ~~~~~~~~~~~~~